diku-dk/futhark-book/language.rst

 Basic Language Features
 -----------------------

-As a functional or *value-oriented* language, the semanics of Futhark can be understood entirely by how values are constructed, and how expressions transform one value to another.
+As a functional or *value-oriented* language, the semantics of Futhark can be understood entirely by how values are constructed, and how expressions transform one value to another.
 As a statically typed language, all values are classified by their *type*.
 The primitive types